 VIEW A PROGRAM HERE.

-Numerous submissions were received in response to the call for papers.
-The result is an outstanding selection of papers that cover topics including:
+The conference features an outstanding selection of papers that cover topics including:

 Fuel economy, GHG and renewable fuel standards: economics and policies